crossdb-org/docs/docs/admin/shell.md

 ## Embedded Shell

-You program can enter interactive shell use the `SHELL` statement.
+Your program can enter the interactive shell using the `SHELL` statement.

 === "SQL"